londogard/londogard/_posts/2021-03-29-swedish-named-entity-recognition.md

 |SUC 3.0 (PER, LOC, ORG, TME, MSR, ...) w/ BERT ([KungBib](https://github.com/Kungbib/swedish-bert-models#bert-base-fine-tuned-for-swedish-ner))|480MB|**0.928**|
 |SUC 3.0 (PER, LOC, ORG, TME, MSR, ...) w/ BERT Quantized|120MB|**0.928**|

 I believe it's important to note that Quantized models are also much faster running ~ 4 times faster (avg 360ms went to 80ms on a CPU for flair).
+Quantization updates the f32 into int8 which allows the model to more efficiently utilize CPU and the ONNX-runtime also makes the whole model better at using CPU-instructions.

 ## Deploying on streamlit.io/sharing